ryzokuken/mf2-docs/dev-guide.md

     when * masculine {{$userName} added {$photoCount} photos to his album.}
     when * feminine {{$userName} added {$photoCount} photos to her album.}
     when * * {{$userName} added {$photoCount} photos to their album.}

+TODO: explain "key"

+The keys after the `when` keyword have to be separated from each other with whitespace, and the `when` keyword itself must be followed by whitespace.

 <!--
 ## PluralFormat